 kosher salt and freshly ground black pepper

-In a Dutch oven or large saucepan, heat the butter over medium heat.
+In a Dutch Oven or a large saucepan, heat the butter over medium heat.
 Add the leeks and cook, continually stirring until soft, about 3 to 4 minutes.
 Add the garlic, and stir until fragrant, about a minute.
 Add the broth, asparagus, and basil.
 Increase the heat to high and bring the mixture to a boil.
 Reduce to a simmer and cook until the asparagus is tender; about 15 minutes.

 Pull out a few pieces of asparagus and place them in ice water to preserve their color and use as a garnish if desired.